Hard Water Stain on Stainless Steel: Top Tips for Restoring Shine

 Using Baking Soda and Lemon Juice to Remove Hard Water Stains

-1. Mix 1 part baking soda with 1 part lemon juice.
+1. Mix 1 part baking soda with 1 part lemon juice or white vinegar.

 2. Dissolve the baking soda as best as you can by stirring the solution.